Republic Bank Pegasus® Parade

-The 2014 Pegasus Parade will march down Broadway on Thursday, May 1.
-This family-friendly annual event showcases some of the nation’s finest marching bands and equestrian units, along with inflatable characters and colorful floats that are designed and decorated to reflect the 2014 theme, “Call Of The Wild.”
+The 2017 Pegasus Parade will march down Broadway on Thursday, May 4.
+This family-friendly annual event showcases some of the nation’s finest marching bands and equestrian units, along with inflatable characters and colorful floats.

 Led by the “Peggy Bank” inflatable Pegasus balloon, the parade marches west on Broadway for 17 blocks and lasts approximately two hours.
 Thanks to the sponsorship of Republic Bank, more than 90% of the parade route offers free public viewing.

 Over the years, the Pegasus Parade has featured a wide variety of celebrities, including Grand Marshals such as Muhammad Ali, John Wayne, Loretta Lynn, William Shatner, Bill Monroe, Diane Sawyer, Colonel Harland Sanders, Rick Pitino, John Calipari, Gen. Norman Schwarzkopf and the 2013 University of Louisville Men’s and Women’s Basketball teams.